-Iconic British pop legends The Zombies are back on tour in the UK ,led by founding and current members, vocalist Colin Blunstone and keyboardist Rod Argent.
+Iconic British pop legends The Zombies are back on tour in the UK, fronted by founding members, vocalist Colin Blunstone and keyboardist Rod Argent.

 The band’s live performances, take fans on a journey through time, from their early hits, She’s Not There and Tell Her No through their 1968 masterpiece Odyssey & Oracle via post-Zombies solo favourites right through to today with Still Got That Hunger.

 Ahead of the bands date at Cardiff's Tramshed on June 12, Andy Howells chatted with vocalist Colin Blunstone who, along with Rod Argent, are the remaining founder members of the group that formed in St Albans in 1961.

 What do fans expect from Zombies shows?
 Do both Rod and yourself feel you have to feature some of your solo work?

 Because we've been doing it for quite a while now, this incarnation of The Zombies has been going for nearly 20 years.
 They are really familiar with the backbone of the show and they realise we will feature almost exclusively Zombies tunes.

 I think with The Zombies, this time are going to play two solo songs, that’s my understanding.
 Rod's on holiday at the moment, he's in Crete, so we need to get down to this when he gets back!